couchbaselabs/mini-hacks/space-shooter/README.md

 1. Start playing the game now!
 Close the MonoDevelop-Unity project file and within your Unity application, click on the PLAY button on the top of the project to run the Couchbase Mobile Unity game.

+2. With Sync Gateway downloaded and running, you can see the High Score, `player_data` by opening your browser and typing in: `http://localhost:4985/_admin/db/spaceshooter/documents/player_data`

-2. Dynamically change the ship model without interrupting gameplay.
+3. Can also dynamically change the ship model without interrupting gameplay.
 The script is on a three second timer so that you have a chance to get back to the game before the change happens.
     `python set_ship.py "alternateship"`

-3. (optional) Change back to the default ship<br>
+4. (optional) Change back to the default ship<br>
     `python set_ship.py "" #the empty string is required`